 Dr Ajay V. Singh is an Assistant Professor in the Department of Aerospace Engineering at the Indian Institute of Technology Kanpur since November 2017.
 He received a PhD in Mechanical Engineering from the University of Maryland, College Park (2015), and did postdoctoral research at Stanford University, Stanford (2015-2017).

-His professional achievements include the Early Career Research Award (2019), Exemplary Performance in Teaching Award (2018), Outstanding Reviewer Award from the Combustion Institute (2018), Distinguished Paper Award in the 35th International Symposium for Combustion (2014) and a nomination for the Silver Combustion Medal (2015) which recognizes an outstanding distinguished paper.
+His professional achievements include two Best Paper Awards in the field of chemically reacting flows in the 2nd International Conference on Recent Advances in Fluids & Thermal Sciences - iCRAFT2020 (2021), Early Career Research Award (2019), Exemplary Performance in Teaching Award (2018), Outstanding Reviewer Award from the Combustion Institute (2018), New Faculty Fellowship (2017-2020), Distinguished Paper Award in the 35th International Symposium for Combustion (2014) and a nomination for the Silver Combustion Medal (2015) which recognizes an outstanding distinguished paper.
 A distinguished paper selected for this honour exemplifies quality, achievement, and significance to advance a field of combustion science.
 His academic achievements also include Future Faculty Fellowship from the University of Maryland College Park (2014-2015), Northrop Grumman Graduate Fellowship in Engineering Education (2014-2015), Outstanding Graduate Assistant Award (2014-2015) and prestigious Jacob K. Goldhaber travel award (2015).

 He is currently a reviewer for several reputed journals including the Progress in Energy and Combustion Science (PECS' impact factor tops 25; it ranks first among Elsevier's energy journals), Proceedings of the Combustion Institute and Combustion and Flame.
 He has given several invited lectures at Stanford University as a part of the High-Temperature Gas Dynamics Seminar series and has also served as a member of prestigious international award committees.
-He has also served as a session chair in the 37th International Symposium on Combustion, Dublin, Ireland, 2018.
+He has also served as a session chair in the 38th International Symposium on Combustion, Adelaide, Australia, 2021 and 37th International Symposium on Combustion, Dublin, Ireland, 2018.

 Education and Professional Experience